Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 The purpose of this integration is to link Tuleap projects and GitLab repositories.

-If you are using GitLab and want to keep a trace of your commits and merge requests in Tuleap, this plugin will allow you to reference Tuleap artifacts in your commit messages or merge requests title/description and conversely.
+If you are using GitLab and want to keep a trace of your commits and merge requests in Tuleap, this plugin will allow you to reference Tuleap artifacts in your commit messages or merge requests title/description/branch source name and conversely.

 References
 ----------